Tree of knowledge system: Behavioral investment theory

-Behavioral Investment Theory (BIT) is metatheoretical formulation for the mind, brain and animal behavioral sciences.
+Behavioral investment theory (BIT) is a metatheoretical formulation for the mind, brain and animal behavioral sciences.
 Henriques proposes that it enables the merger of the selection science of behaviorism with the information science of cognitive neuroscience that has conceptual parallels with the modern synthesis.
 BIT posits that the nervous system evolved as an increasingly flexible computational control system that coordinates the behavioral expenditure of energy of the animal as a whole.
 Expenditure of behavioral energy is theorized to be computed on an investment value system built evolutionarily through natural selection operating on genetic combinations and ontogenetically through behavioral selection operating on neural combinations.
 As such, the current behavioral investments of the animal are conceptualized as the joint product of the two vectors of phylogeny and ontogeny.
 A unique element of BIT is that it finds a core of agreement and builds bridges between five brain-behavior paradigms: (1) cognitive science; (2) behavioral science; (3) evolutionary theory and genetics; (4) neuroscience; and (5) cybernetics/systems theory.

 David C. Geary noted the similarities between his "motive-to-control" hypothesis and Henriques' Behavioral Investment Theory, which were developed independently of each other.
 Furthermore, Geary suggested that his model "seem[ed] to fill in many of the proximate mechanisms and evolutionary pressures that define the life-mind joint point, and provided a framework for further development of the mind-culture joint point."

-Justification Systems Theory
+Justification systems theory

-Justification Systems Theory (JUST; formerly known as the Justification Hypothesis) posits that the evolution of language reached a tipping point with emergence of propositional claims.
+The justification systems theory (JUST; formerly known as the justification hypothesis) posits that the evolution of language reached a tipping point with emergence of propositional claims.
 Specifically, propositional claims can be questioned, which generates the "question-answer" dynamic.
 This creates the problem of justification, which Henriques argues drives both the design of the human self-consciousness system as a mental organ of justification and gives rise to the evolution of the Culture-Person plane of existence.
 JUST is a novel proposal that allows for both the understanding of the evolution of culture and for identifying what makes humans distinct animals.
 A basic initial claim of JUST is that the process of justification is a crucial component of human mental behavior at both the individual and societal level.
 Unlike all other animals, humans everywhere ask for and give explanations for their actions.
 Arguments, debates, moral dictates, rationalizations, and excuses all involve the process of explaining why one's claims, thoughts or actions are warranted.
 In virtually every form of social exchange, from warfare to politics to family struggles to science, humans are constantly justifying their behavioral investments to themselves and others.

 JUST consists of three key postulates: